Mrs Watson's Cottage: Heritage listing

 Mrs Watson's Cottage was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-Whether or not Watson inhabited the ruins, which is in some doubt, they symbolize the intrusion of Europeans into areas long used by Aboriginal people and the often tragic confrontations that took place in the subsequent competition for land and resources.
+Whether or not Watson inhabited the ruins, which is in some doubt, they symbolise the intrusion of Europeans into areas long used by Aboriginal people and the often tragic confrontations that took place in the subsequent competition for land and resources.
 Watson's sad and courageous death evoked widespread public admiration and respect and affected public attitudes towards Aborigines in the area.
 The building may well be associated with beche-de-mer fishing, an important industry in the Cooktown area in the 19th century.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 The age, origin and use of the building is unproven and the ruins and surrounding area have the potential to provide information about this and possibly about the late 19th beche-de-mer industry in north Queensland.

 The place is important because of its aesthetic significance.

 The Lizard Island ruins have visual appeal as a picturesque standing ruin in an isolated setting overlooking the sea and evoke the empathy of visitors towards Mrs. Watson's tragic story.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The Dingaal traditional owners consider the site significant as a symbol of the end of traditional ways, their displacement from traditional lands, the violation of sacred sites and completion with Europeans for resources.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The ruins are widely believed to be associated with Watson and act as evocative memorial of her ordeal and death.